kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 ## Context and Orientation

 This is a new project being built from scratch.
-The repository currently contains only an Agents.md file with agent configuration rules and this ExecPlan.
+The repository currently contains planning and documentation files: Agents.md (agent configuration rules), .agent/PLANS.md (ExecPlan methodology guidelines), CLAUDE.md (guidance for Claude Code), .gitignore, and this ExecPlan.
+No application code has been implemented yet.

 We will create a Python-based REST API using FastAPI, which is a modern Python web framework that automatically generates API documentation and handles request/response validation.
 The API will accept image files, send them to OpenAI's API for content moderation analysis, apply custom business rules, and return a simple classification result.